ariatemplates/noder-js/doc/configuration.md

 });
 ```

 Then, ``newNoder`` is a new context, completely independent from ``noder``.
-The possibility to have multiple contexts could be useful during testing.
+The possibility to have multiple contexts is useful for tests.

 ## Configuration options